SubhadityaMukherjee/pytorchTutorialRepo/README.md

 - Why so many files?
 I wonder the same sometimes.
 But its easier to modify for other data.
 And keeps my errors easily identifiable
 - Why do you have so many arguments?
 Most of them arent even used?
 This is because I wanted to "standardize the codes".
 So I dont remove much.
 Just add what I need.
 That way its easier to see the difference between things.
 Just remove it if you dont want it there.
 (If it doesnt break anything)

 ## References
-All the sites I referred to for the codes here (heavily modified so you probably wont find the same things but here for future reference just in case anyone wants it)
+All the sites I referred to for the codes here (heavily modified so you probably wont find the same things but here for future reference just in case anyone wants it).
+I have to admit that I relied pretty heavily on these repos.
+Do have a look at them if you are interested.

 - [pytorch/examples](https://github.com/pytorch/examples)
 - [pytorch/tutorials](https://github.com/pytorch/tutorials/)